Asquera/elasticsearch-workshop-book/src/queries/aggregations/README.md

 }
 ```

-The entries in the `buckets` field are sorted by field `doc_count`, the number of documents that match the same term.
+The given output sorts the entries of `buckets` by field `doc_count`, the number of documents that match the same term.

 ## Examples